karstengresch/rw_studies/README.md

 # rw_studies
 Study projects from raywenderlich.com - All credits + copyrights at their side.
-Go and check their free tutorials, paid books and video courses!
+Go and check their free tutorials, paid books and video courses - it's excellent, permanently updated good stuff, easy to follows!

 You won't find any interesting stuff here.